JustSch/Universal-Game-Launcher/README.md

 # Universal Game Launcher

-Launches Games From Steam And Soon Other Clients
+Launches Games From Steam, GOG Galaxy And Soon Other Clients

 TODO: Fixes, Adding from Other Game Clients and Adding GUI